Amazon Changed My Product Category – A Troubleshooting Guide

 Whatever the reason, it can be extremely frustrating when/if this happens, and may seriously impact your momentum on the marketplace.

-As for identifying a change, Amazon will not send you any form of notification, therefore it’s something you’ll need to monitor manually.
-Keeping close tabs on your product listing content is an absolute must for all brands selling on Amazon.
-In addition to product category changes, you should also be keeping a close eye on other important front-end metrics, such as unauthorized sellers and product reviews.
+As for identifying a change, Amazon will not send you any form of notification; therefore, it’s something you’ll need to monitor manually.
+Regularly reviewing your product content is critical for all brands selling on the platform.
+In addition to watching for changes in product categories, it’s important to track other key front-end metrics like unauthorized sellers and customer reviews, particularly for your best-selling products, which should be prioritized if you have a large catalog.

 Unfortunately, finding a remedy was not a simple process.

 The impact of the category change was significant.
-For this client, the Bobsled team calculated what the correct fee should have been (based on the intended category for the client’s products), and then calculated the difference in cost due to the new, inaccurate category.
+For this client, the Acadia team calculated what the correct fee should have been (based on the intended category for the client’s products) and then calculated the difference in cost due to the new, inaccurate category.

 Emily also explained the broader implications of running into such a pickle.